wwmoraes/site/content/posts/automation-is-not-just-a-word/index.md

 ## Quotes

-{{< cite "Carla Geisser, Google SRE" >}}
-If a human operator needs to touch your system during normal operations, you have a bug.
+> If a human operator needs to touch your system during normal operations, you
+> have a bug.
 The definition of normal changes as your systems grow.
-{{< /cite >}}
+{caption="Carla Geisser, Google SRE"}

 ---

-{{< cite "Joseph Bironas, Google SRE" >}}
-If we are engineering processes and solutions that are not automatable, we continue having to staff humans to maintain the system.
-If we have to staff humans to do the work, we are feeding the machines with the blood, sweat, and tears of human beings.
-Think The Matrix with less special effects and more pissed off System Administrators.
+> If we are engineering processes and solutions that are not automatable, we
+> continue having to staff humans to maintain the system.
+If we have to staff
+> humans to do the work, we are feeding the machines with the blood, sweat, and
-{{< /cite >}}
+> tears of human beings.
+Think The Matrix with less special effects and more
+> pissed off System Administrators.
+{caption="Joseph Bironas, Google SRE"}

 ---

-{{< cite "Federico García Lorca" >}}
-Besides black art, there is only automation and mechanization.
+> Besides black art, there is only automation and mechanization.
-{{< /cite >}}
+{caption="Federico García Lorca"}

 ---

-{{< cite "Traditional SRE saying" >}}
-Hope is not a strategy.
+> Hope is not a strategy.
-{{< /cite >}}
+{caption="Traditional SRE saying"}

 ---

-{{< cite "Site Reliability Engineering: How Google Runs Production Systems" >}}
-SRE hates manual operations, so we obviously try to create systems that don’t require them.
+> SRE hates manual operations, so we obviously try to create systems that don’t
+> require them.
 However, sometimes manual operations are unavoidable.
-{{< /cite >}}
+{caption="Site Reliability Engineering: How Google Runs Production Systems"}

 ## Extras